 You can find many of these basic intellectual property contracts online for free and also purchase these contracts from legal form providers.
 However, be careful that the forms do not give you a false sense of assurance.
 There is no such thing as a standard agreement.
 Each agreement is different, and slight differences can significantly change the meaning of the agreement.
 The differences may look harmless, but the devil is in the details.

 You should be aware of and understand the risks involved.
 Get the advice of competent counsel who can provide you with the right agreement with the right language that is right for your situation.

-You may want to pitch your idea to investors or potential business partners with a confidentiality agreement and without filing a patent application (i.e., without patent pendency).
 Optimally, you would want to disclose the idea or invention with patent pendency.
 (Can a confidentiality agreement protect me like a patent application?)
 Patent pendency means that you have a written explanation of how to make and use your invention and filed a provisional or nonprovisional patent application with the USPTO.
 It establishes a priority date for your invention with the Patent Office.

-The confidentiality agreement is a type of IP agreement that states that the recipient of the secret information will maintain the confidentiality of the information and will use it only for the permitted uses stated in the agreement.
-For investors and potential business partners, the permitted use is normally for “evaluation” of the idea or invention.
+The confidentiality agreement is a type of IP agreement.
+A clause in the agreement may require the recipient to maintain the secrecy of the information and to use it only for specific purposes.
+For investors and potential business partners, the specific purpose is normally “evaluation” of the idea or invention.
 It usually prevents them from taking the idea and incorporating it into their business or product line.

 The following is a snippet of a permitted use clause. when an investor, buyer or potential licensee is evaluating an invention, patent rights or some other intellectual property of an inventor.